 Be the first to report a trail update, and win a prize!
 Send updates to firstname.lastname@example.org.

-(Next printing with updates will be in April 2014.
-If you are using the 3rd Edition, you will find many of the hike numbers have been changed; scroll down to find many 3rd Edition updates that are included in the 4th Edition.)
+100 Hikes/Travel Guide: NW Oregon & SW Washington, 4th Edition (c)2016, 2015, 2014.
+(Next printing with updates will be in April 2017.
+If you are using the 3rd Edition, you will find many of the hike numbers have been changed.)

 -- #27 Lava Canyon -- If you plan to shuttle car to the lower trailhead on gravel Road 8322, be warned that it has become so rough that some passenger cars choose to turn back.

 -- # 28 Windy Ridge -- The proposed trail to the crater viewpoint above Loowit Falls will probably not be built, both because of a lack of funds and because of concern that the crater area should be reserved for scientific research.
 In the winter of 2014-15, staff at Mt.
 St. Helens were still debating whether to build a trail that would climb from the Loowit Trail at Big Spring for 1 mile to a knoll overlooking Loowit Falls and the volcano's crater.
 Those opposed said the new trail would encourage people to break the law by continuing on into the dangerous crater area or up the east ridge to the summit.
 If people were to be injured or lost there, rescue would be very difficult.
 Those favoring the new trail argued that the volcano is calm enough that a new North Climb Route should be opened.
 It appears that the "no trail" faction has won.

 -- #31 Lewis River Falls -- A trail washout just downstream from Middle Falls now requires a detour on the half-mile-longer loop uphill past Copper Creek Falls for this middle section of the trail.

 -- #32-36 -- The Bridge of the Gods now charges a $2 toll instead of $1 for cars to cross the Columbia River at Cascade Locks.